tc39/proposal-import-bytes/README.md

 The determination of whether the `type` attribute is part of the module cache key is left up to hosts (as it is for all import attributes).

+For example, `import "foo"` and `import "foo" with { type: "buffer" }` may return the same module in one host, and different modules with another host.
+Both are valid implementations.

+However, a dynamic import and a static import with the same `type` will return the same module, regardless of host.

+See discussion in Issue https://github.com/styfle/proposal-import-bytes/issues/4

 ### Is there any prior art?

 Deno 2.4 added support in [July 2025](https://deno.com/blog/v2.4) to inline a Uint8Array